dlajambe/restful-ml/README.md

 ### Testing

-This application uses the PyTest unit testing library to test the main classes and functions.
+This application uses the PyTest unit testing library to test the main classes and functions; tests are stored in the `tests` directory.
 To test the application, navigate to the `restful-ml/` directory through the command line and execute the following command:
 ```
-pytest test_app.py
+py.test tests
 ```
 It is recommended that you add more unit tests as you extend the API with additional endpoints and functionality.
 This ensures that new and old code is tested continuously during development.